samirkherraz/xbillboard/README.md

 ## Configuration `xbillboard.conf`

-The configuration file is duplicated during the installation and at each launch of the application if it does not exist. there is a default configuration file `/etc/xbillboard/xbillboard.conf` [never edit] the configuration file to handle is `$HOME/.xbillboard/xbillboard.conf`
+The configuration file is duplicated during the installation and at each launch of the application if it does not exist.

+There is a default configuration file `/etc/xbillboard/xbillboard.conf` [default config]

+The configuration file to handle is `$HOME/.xbillboard/xbillboard.conf`

 | General ||